redmac135/banshee-training/README.md

 ## Before Production

-Delete Test View and training/example.html as well as it's reference in urls.py
+Delete Test View and it's reference in urls.py
+However keep training/example.html to ensure purgecss does not get rid of nesscary classes